Thought leadership, podcasting and challenging convention

 While writing can seem daunting to the thought leaders in your business, podcasting can be easier to entice.
 Your software engineer may be hamstrung by the technique of writing their thoughts down, but they may come alive when interviewed for your latest podcast episode.

 Thought leadership is about challenging convention, being innovative and saying something new.
 If you want to be seen as a compelling and engaging thought leader in your industry, part of it is being seen to embrace new ways of communicating your ideas.
-While writing is popular, traditional, tried and tested, it has also fallen – arguably – into cliche, unmercifully mistreated in the hands of algorithms and SEO agencies.
+While writing is popular, traditional, tried and tested, it has also fallen – arguably – into cliche, unmercifully mistreated in the hands of algorithms, SEO agencies, and now AI.

 Podcasting is all yours to control.
 Plan it, record it and set it free.
 You’ll be doing your audience a favour, increasing the potential for your business to succeed, and raising your profile as a significant thought leader in a competitive global marketplace.